This article was originally published in leftbucket.com in 2017.

 Perception is everything

-Darley and Gross’s study examined social perceptions of the relative intelligence of high- and low-level economic groupings.
-Researchers showed two groups of participants (graduate students at Princeton University) video recordings of a young fourth-class girl, Hannah, in the area where she lived, in a local playground, and at her school.
+In A Hypothesis-Confirming Bias in Labeling Effects, Darley and Gross showed two groups of participants (graduate students at Princeton University) video recordings of a young fourth-class girl, Hannah, in the area where she lived, in a local playground, and at her school.

 The other group saw Hannah living, playing, and attending school in an affluent suburb.
 The participants were told that both of her parents were college graduates; her father was a solicitor and her mother a freelance writer.

-Immediately after viewing one or the other of these two background videos, participants were given an evaluation form to complete, grading Hannah in reading, mathematics, and liberal arts on a scale from pre-school to sixth class.
+Immediately after viewing one or the other of these two background videos, participants were given an evaluation form to complete.
+They were asked to grade Hannah in reading, mathematics, and liberal arts on a scale from pre-school to sixth class.
 Importantly, they were given a box to tick for ‘insufficient information’ if they felt they couldn’t judge.
-Nevertheless, the participants, having seen only the background video, rated the child’s ability level as hovering close to her known school grade.
-On that basis, participants judged ‘working-class’ Hannah to be slightly below fourth-class level, and ‘middle-class’ Hannah to be slightly above.
+Nevertheless, having seen only the background video, the group that had seen ‘working-class’ Hannah gave her a grade appreciably lower than the grade ‘affluent’ Hannah had received from the other group.

 The perceived differences between the two Hannahs’ grades were 0.32 for liberal arts, 0.39 for reading, and 0.18 for maths.
 These are not insignificant differences—for any child in fourth class, to be perceived as lagging that far behind their classmates would be a noticeable distinction.